 3. How about all the small details?

 Before you sign on the dotted line, make sure to test out important facets of the apartment.
+Do this in a methodical way, preferably with an actual apartment walkthrough checklist.

 Run the faucets in the bathroom and kitchen, turn the shower on to get an idea of the water pressure, see if all the stove burners ignite.
 Plug your cell phone into each outlet to make sure they’re working.
 If there’s central air conditioning or heat, give both of them a spin.